 Protecting a large, complex computer network and its users requires a comprehensive approach to information security and cybersecurity.
-MDUSD has made significant progress throughout 2023-24 related to cybersecurity.
-In addition to the maintenance and acquisition of new and updated technology systems, important security assessment work and penetration testing has been undertaken.
+MDUSD has made significant progress throughout 2022-23 related to cybersecurity.
+In addition to the maintenance and acquisition of new and updated technology systems, important security assessment work has been undertaken.
 MDUSD has also acquired technologies to better assess and mitigate security risks.

-While specifics related to cybersecurity initiatives underway should not be shared publicly, the following improvements have been a focus of the District's work in 2023-24:
+While specifics related to cybersecurity initiatives underway should not be shared publicly, the following improvements have been a focus of the District's work in 2021-22:

-- streamlining and improving user security and authentication within the district by implementing multi-factor authentication, - upgrades to several core systems within IT, including adoption of managed systems such as managed detection and response (MDR) and print services, - creation of procedures for data and cybersecurity incidents and development of incident response plans, - adjusted student workflow to better ensure academic integrity and data storage, - maintenance of a comprehensive risk register documenting current risks and progress toward mitigation, and - partnership with CITE Privacy to maintain and curate approved digital tools within the district.
+- streamlining and improving user security and authentication within the Department of Information Technology, - upgrades to several core systems within IT, including adoption of managed systems such as managed detection and response (MDR) and print services, - creation of procedures for security incidents and development of incident response plans, and - maintenance of a comprehensive risk register documenting current risks and progress toward mitigation.